 If a wisdom tooth is not removed, a cyst can form around the tooth and may displace the tooth.
 This can destroy bone and damage other teeth and the gums.
 An impacted wisdom tooth may keep pushing the molar next to it.
 This can cause an erosion cavity where the wisdom tooth hits the other molar.
 This often leads to serious damage to both teeth.
 The molars may become infected or abscessed.
 Removal of both molars is often needed.

 An upper wisdom tooth may push sideways out of the gum.
 It may cause an ulcer where it rubs against the inside of the cheek.
 Food can also become trapped between the wisdom tooth and the molar next to it.
 This can cause cavities in both teeth.

 It’s always a good idea to ask about the state of play of your wisdom teeth during your check-up.

-If a tooth needs to be removed, we can offer you happy gas and sedation, which help to reduce pain and any anxiety during wisdom teeth removal in Perth.
+If a tooth needs to be removed, we can offer you happy gas and sedation, which help to reduce pain and any anxiety during wisdom teeth removal.